 Dr. Waterman is committed to reaching patients and potential donors who are left out of the loop, the ones for whom a missed opportunity to learn may become a missed opportunity to live, or to give.
 Patients who lack the information to make an informed decision regarding their care represent missed opportunities for the medical system to serve.

 “We may not yet have enough kidneys to go around, organs to go around, but we can make sure that there’s enough education to go around." - Amy Waterman, PhD

-Dr. Waterman's outreach began when she surveyed kidney donors to find out if they regretted their decisions.
+Dr. Waterman began her transplant outreach over 20 years ago, as a graduate student at Washington University, when she surveyed kidney donors to find out if they regretted their decisions.
 The donors reported the opposite of regret, saying that donating was one of the most profound and rewarding things they had ever done.

 Mobilizing a national pipeline of hospitals, dialysis centers, researchers, nurses, and policy makers, Dr. Waterman ensures materials get to the right hands at the right times.
 The pipeline also helps Dr. Waterman make the materials more effective, providing answers to critical questions, including:

 Dr. Waterman refines materials using feedback from the national pipeline combined with research on factors affecting transplant decisions, such as the media.
 Her evaluations follow a three-pronged approach in line with best practices in behavior change: